Example-Driven Intent Prediction with Observers: Related Work

 Intent prediction is the task of converting a user's natural language utterance into one of several pre-defined classes, in an effort to describe the user's intent \citep{hemphill-etal-1990-atis,coucke2018snips}.
 Intent prediction is a vital component of pipeline task-oriented dialog systems, since determining the goals of the user is the first step to producing an appropriate response \citep{raux2005let,young2013pomdp}.
 Prior to the advent of large-scale pre-training \citep{devlin2018bert,radford2018improving}, approaches for intent prediction utilize task-specific architectures and training methodologies (e.g., multi-tasking, regularization strategies) that aim to better capture the semantics of the input \citep{bhargava2013easy,hakkani2016multi,gupta2018efficient,niu2019novel}.

 The large-scale pre-training of BERT makes it more effective for many tasks within natural language understanding \citep{wang2018glue}, including intent prediction \citep{chen2019bert,castellucci2019multi}.
-However, recent work has demonstrated that leveraging dialog-specific pre-trained models, such as ConveRT \citep{henderson2019convert,casanueva2020efficient} or Conversational BERT \citep{dialoglue} obtains better results.
-In this paper, we build on a strong pre-trained conversational encoder (Conversational BERT) (1) by enhancing its ability to effectively capture the semantics of the input through \textbf{observers} and (2) by re-formulating the problem of intent prediction as a sentence similarity task through \textbf{example-driven training} in an effort to better leverage the strengths of language encoders and facilitate generalizability.
+However, recent work has demonstrated that leveraging dialog-specific pre-trained models, such as ConveRT \citep{henderson2019convert,casanueva2020efficient} or \textsc{ConvBERT} \citep{dialoglue} obtains better results.
+In this paper, we build on a strong pre-trained conversational encoder (\textsc{ConvBERT}) (1) by enhancing its ability to effectively capture the semantics of the input through \textbf{observers} and (2) by re-formulating the problem of intent prediction as a sentence similarity task through \textbf{example-driven training} in an effort to better leverage the strengths of language encoders and facilitate generalizability.